-An associate degree is awarded upon completion of the following requirements:
+An associate degree is awarded upon completion of the following requirements with a minimum of 60 semester credits:

-- General Education: Satisfactory completion of the applicable General Education Core. - · Major: Satisfactory completion of the prescribed series of courses for the selected major. - Total Credits: Satisfactory completion of the required number of credits and courses for the selected associate degree program. - Scholarship: Cumulative and semester grade point average (GPA) of at least 2.0. - Application for Graduation: Submission of an Application for Graduation by the beginning of third week of the semester - see the Calendars section at the beginning of this catalog.
-(Application forms may be obtained from the Office of Admissions, Records and Retention.) - Limitations: - 1.
-Students transferring from other institutions must earn at least 30 credits of the major at COM-FSM.
+- General Education: Satisfactory completion of the applicable General Education Core. - Major: Satisfactory completion of the prescribed series of courses for the selected major. - Total Credits: Satisfactory completion of the required number of credits and courses for the selected associate degree - Scholarship: Cumulative and semester grade point average (GPA) of at least 2.0. - Application for Graduation: Submission of an Application for Graduation by the week of early registration before the semester of graduations - see the Calendars section at the beginning of this catalog.
+(Application forms may be obtained from the Office of Admissions, Records and Retention.)

+Limitations:

+1. Students transferring from other institutions must earn at least 30 (50%) credits of the major at COM-FSM campus where the degree is offered.

-2. A maximum of eight calendar years is allowed to fulfill the degree requirements of the selected major as de scribed in the catalog, which was in force at the time of admission.
+A maximum of ten calendar years for baccalaureate degrees and eight calendar years for associate degrees is allowed to fulfill the degree requirements of the selected major as described in the catalog, which was in force at the time of admission.
 Time is measured from the first enrollment at COM-FSM to the date of certification of completion of the degree requirements for the major.
-The eight-year limit and the graduation requirements may change only in the following circumstances:
+The ten-year or eight-year limit and the graduation requirements may change only in the following circumstances:

-a.
-The student is out of school for at least two consecutive regular semesters.
+- a.
+The student is out of school for at least two consecutive regular semesters. - b.

-b.
 The student changes major by filing a 'change of major' form with the Office of Admissions, Records and Retention.

-The eight-year period then begins from the time either of the above occurs, and the graduation requirements are determined by the catalog in effect at the time of change.
+The ten-year or eight-year period then begins from the time either of the above occurs, and the graduation requirements are determined by the catalog in effect at the time of change.